Ladadoos/bf-effect-editor/README.md

 - Download either the source code or the pre-built application.
 It requires [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) to run.
     - Pre-built application: Download the latest release under `Releases` at the top.
     - Source code: Clone this repository and build the project.
 - Download all special effect files and their textures from [the following link](https://drive.google.com/file/d/1pgpBFbs62QpDG1RR3-XqSsHShQLLlSSj/view?usp=sharing).
-These are the files you will be able to edit.
+These are the files you will be able to edit with this editor.
 Extract the content of this `.zip` file into a folder.
 - Start the editor and make sure to set the `Resources` folder setting in the startup view to the folder where you stored the files in the previous step.
 Doing this will allow the editor to also automatically load the images used in special effects in the editor.
 - Optionally choose a backup directory in the same settings view.
 That way a backup is created of every special effect opened.